madslundt/ReactHooksvsClasses/README.md

 Finally, it returns the size variable from useState which contains width and height.

-In App.js we can see that we can use the useWindowSize hook that we just created, just like we did with useState.
+In app.jsx we can see that we use the `useWindowSize` hook that we just created, just like we did with useState.
 The only difference here is that useWindowSize doesn't take any input and returns an object with width and height.

-The same thing as WindowSize.js happens for MousePosition.js but this time it calculates the mouse position.
+The same thing as windowSize.js happens for mousePosition.js but this time it calculates the mouse position.

-This leaves us with less redundancy and verboseness in the code since we can now reuse component logic outside our components.
+This leaves us with less code duplication and less verboseness in the code since we can now reuse component logic in multiple components.

-`useState` and `useEffect` are the only React hooks that have been introduced here that comes with React.
-There are some more that can be used in different scenarios.
+`useState` and `useEffect` are the only React hooks that have been introduced in these examples that come with React.
+There are some more that can be used in different scenarios but these will not be shown or talked about here.

 # Extra
 React hooks has got quite popular very fast in the React community.
 That also means there are already thousands of React hooks that your app can depend on.